Defense of Van (1915): Background

-Prelude: Caucasian front
+Prelude: Caucasian campaign

 On 30 October 1914, after an exchange of fire during the pursuit of Goeben and Breslau, the Ottoman Empire entered World War I. The province of Van was positioned between Persia and the Caucasus, and the most accessible routes that linked Persia, Russia, Mesopotamia and Anatolia lay through this province. giving Van high strategic value as a consequence of its location.

 The first engagement of the Caucasus Campaign took place on 2 November 1914 with the Bergmann Offensive.
 The Russians collected victories along the Kara Kilise (renamed Karaköse in November 1919, present day Ağrı) – Beyazit (Doğubayazıt) line.
 Beyazit was located in the north of the Province of Van, and Armenian volunteers provided aid as auxiliary forces to Russian regiments while capturing these regions.

 During December 1914, Nicholas II of Russia visited the Caucasian front.
 In the presence of the head of the Armenian Church and alongside Alexander Khatisyan president of the Armenian National Bureau in Tiflis, Nicholas II stated: "Armenians from all countries are hurrying to enter the ranks of the glorious Russian Army, and with their blood, to serve the victory of the Russian Army...
 Let the Russian flag wave freely over the Dardanelles and the Bosporus, let all the peoples (Christians) remaining under the Turkish yoke receive freedom through your will.
 Let the Armenian people of Turkey, who have suffered for the faith of Christ, receive resurrection for a new and free life...".
 Ottoman War Minister Enver Pasha wanted to encircle the Russian forces between Sarikamish and Ardahan.
 The Battle of Sarikamish (29 December 1914 – 4 January 1915) was a disastrous defeat for Enver Pasha.
 For their role in this success, the Armenian volunteers received credit as natives of the region, well adjusted to the climate, familiar with every road and mountain path, and motivated to wage fierce and resolute combat.
 The Armenian volunteers were small, mobile units, well adapted to semi-guerrilla warfare.
 They worked efficiently as scouts, though they also took active roles in many conventional engagements.
 Armenian volunteers challenged the Ottoman operations during critical times: "the delay they caused, enabled the Russian Caucasus Army to concentrate sufficient force around Sarikamish".
 After he returned to Constantinople, Enver blamed his defeat on Armenians living in the region, for actively siding with Russia.